crazzfeng/sendcloud-docs/docs/Email API/ip-access.md

 ### Use Cases

+**Security Audit**

-**Security Audit**: By checking the request IP list, you can identify unknown or suspicious IP addresses attempting to call your API, which may indicate an API key leak.
+By checking the request IP list, you can identify unknown or suspicious IP addresses attempting to call your API, which may indicate an API key leak.

+**Troubleshooting**

-**Troubleshooting**: If your sending service receives a "Request Rejected" error, verify that the sending server's IP address has been correctly added to the allowlist and identify issues based on the interception log.
+If your sending service receives a "Request Rejected" error, verify that the sending server's IP address has been correctly added to the allowlist and identify issues based on the interception log.

 ## Best Practices

-* **Principle of Least Privilege**: Only add the minimum number of IP addresses necessary for your business to the allowlist to minimize security risks
+**Principle of Least Privilege**

+ Only add the minimum number of IP addresses necessary for your business to the allowlist to minimize security risks

+**Regular Review**

-* **Regular Review**: Regularly review the request IP history and interception log, and promptly remove unused IP addresses
+Regularly review the request IP history and interception log, and promptly remove unused IP addresses

+**Pre-configuration**

-* **Pre-configuration**: Before enabling this feature, complete the allowlist configuration and testing to ensure business continuity
+ Before enabling this feature, complete the allowlist configuration and testing to ensure business continuity